awesomephant/notes/_posts/2018-01-30-hamish-muir.md

 octavo hournal ran from jan 86 to 7 90

-the idea was to only ever publish 8 issues each one woulf be the same format all set in the same typeface (unica)
+- The idea was to only ever publish 8 issues
+- Each one woulf be the same format
+- All set in the same typeface (unica)
-300gsm cover witha trace wrap around it obv octavo format
+- 300gsm cover witha trace wrap around it
+- Octavo format (obviously)
-16 pages
+- 16 pages
-just red, black and greys
+- Just red, black and greys
-published every 6 months
+- Published every 6 months

 They were all about things you could do with printing processes